associatedpress/national-caseload-data-ingest/README.md

 There are two scripts in the root of this repo:

-*   `import_zip.py`, which takes one already-downloaded NCD component zip file, converts it to [gzipped][athena-compression] [JSON][athena-json] for Athena, uploads it to S3 and creates the appropriate Athena tables.
+*   `import_zip.py`, which takes one already-downloaded NCD component zip file and imports it into a database.

 *   `import_all.py` is an experimental script that takes a URL to a dump's landing page ([such as this one][dump_fy_2017]) and asynchronously